Check out some great RC flying eBooks

 Half Cuban 8 aerobatic maneuver

-How to do it: A half Cuban 8 can be performed by completing the first loop and roll-out of the Cuban 8, but returning to a straight and level course in the opposite direction to your entry-course, instead of going into the second loop.
+How to fly it: A half Cuban 8 can be performed by completing the first loop and roll-out of the Cuban 8 and then returning to a straight and level course in the opposite direction to your entry-course, instead of going straight in to the second loop.

-Below is the Half Cuban 8 on video (on the RealFlight G4 rc flight simulator), including close-ups of the tx stick inputs and the airplane's response...
+Below is the Half Cuban 8 on video (on the RealFlight rc flight simulator), including close-ups of the Tx stick inputs and the airplane's response...

 The Reverse Half Cuban 8: